blakemcbride/PSL/README.md

 To build the compiler type:  make lispc

-Note that the process of building anything but the raw interpreter builds an initialization file names LISP-INI.
+Note that the process of building anything but the raw interpreter builds an initialization file named LISP-INI.
 This file is specific to the related lisp executable created.
 The means the "lisp" program and the "lispc" program must use different LISP-INI files.
 This also means that "lisp" will not run after you create "lispc" because of the